-If the lender is an individual, also provide the individual's occupation and employer, or, if the contributor is self-employed, provide the name of the business.
+If the lender is an individual, also provide the individual's occupation and employer, or, if the individual is self-employed, provide the name of the business.
 Do not leave this column blank.
-If this information has not yet been obtained, enter "requested" or similar language in the column and amend Schedule B, Part 1, when the information is received.
-(See Chapter 3 as contributions contributions|loans may need to be returned if the name, address, occupation, or employer information is not received.)
+If this information has not yet been obtained, enter "requested" or similar language in this column and amend Schedule B, Part 1, when the information is received.
+(See Chapter 2 as contributions/loans may need to be returned if the name, address, occupation, or employer information is not received.)